-- 1. A current resumé. - An Elementary or Secondary 2-Year Completion Schedule, FA (prepared on template available in the School of Education office) showing how remaining courses are scheduled to guarantee successful completion of the program. - 3.
-For Elementary Track: Request one reference from a current teacher giving evidence of moral, ethical, professional and personal character, to be provided on Letter of Recommendation form.
-For Secondary Track: Work with the School of Education office to request completion of a Content-Area Feedback Form from both of the departments offering the candidate's Specialization and Minor.
+- An Elementary or Secondary 2-Year Completion Schedule, FA (prepared on template available in the School of Education office) showing how remaining courses are scheduled to guarantee successful completion of the program. - For Elementary Track: Request one reference from a current teacher giving evidence of moral, ethical, professional and personal character, to be provided on Letter of Recommendation form.
+For Secondary Track: Work with the School of Education office to request completion of a Content-Area Feedback Form from content area, both the Specialization and the BEd Minor.